 Characterization inventory, at IDÆA-CSIC, in terms of composition, properties, and hazardous contaminants of residues and by-products

-This initial research led us to create a proposal, based on the development of a recovery protocol of Bi and Sb and stabilization of As from the residues, effluents and by-products generated during the pyrometallurgical primary production of Cu.
+This initial research led us to create a proposal, based on the development of a recovery protocol of Bi and Sb and stabilisation of As from the residues, effluents and by-products generated during the pyrometallurgical primary production of Cu.

 The development of recovery protocols of Bismuth (Bi) and Antimony (Sb) and stabilization of Arsenic (As) from the residues, effluents and byproducts generated during the pyrometallurgical primary production of Cu consists of 2 phases: